dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 # Mutual Non-Disclosure Agreement

-The parties want to disclose to each other Confidential Information for the purpose of `evaluating or undertaking a possible business relationship with the other parties` (the "**Purpose**").
+The parties want to disclose to each other Confidential Information for the purpose of `evaluating a potential business relationship with the other parties` (the "**Purpose**").

 The parties agree as follows.